iterative/mlem.ai/content/docs/cli-reference/init.md

 ## Options:

-    -h, --help  Show this message and exit.
+- `-h, --help`:  Show this message and exit.

 ## Examples: